rohankanhaisingh/Performance-Log/README.md

 To launch the application, go into the project folder and find for ``run.bat``.
 Once you opened started the bat file, you will see a black window; don't close that window.
 A webpage should open for you.
 If it doesn't, go to into the project folder > static > user > open ``settings.json`` and change ``developerMode`` to ``false``.
 Make sure to restart the application by closing the black command window and open it again.

+You can also just open your browser and go to https://localhost:8000/view.
+Only you can visit the page because it is being hosted on a local server (you).

+If you have ``developerMode`` in the ``settings.json`` file set to ``false`` and you close the web application in the browser (closing the tab or refreshing), the server will automatically close.

 ## Pages

 ### Index page